 Eros is the basest type of love.
-If Eros alone (apart from phileo or agape) is directed toward another - it is entirely self-centered, self-indulgent and does not require a relationship with the person.
-In a marriage, the person who receives Eros love alone will sooner or later feel used - like an object whose sole purpose is to fulfill their spouse's pleasure.
+If the love is based on Eros alone (apart from phileo or agape) it is entirely self-centered, self-indulgent and does not require a relationship with the person.
+In a marriage, the person who receives Eros love alone will sooner or later feel used, like an object whose sole purpose is to fulfill their spouse's pleasure.

 NOT MEANT TO STAND ALONE

 Eros love was never meant to stand alone or apart from the other two forms of love.
 Eros by itself will not hold up under pressure, and it is subject to the many whims and emotional shifting of life.
-Eros satisfies itself and does not go beyond its selfish hunger and pleasure.
+Eros satisfies itself and does not go beyond its own hunger and self-pleasure.

 FRIENDSHIP AND LOYALTY

 A Phileo type of love (friendship love) adds value to a relationship.
-It possesses affection and a genuine loyalty for another.
+It possesses affection and a genuine loyalty to another.